saooti/ios-sdk-sample/README.md

 Once you have permissions - generate a new (or update existing) classic token https://github.com/settings/tokens with `repo` permission for your account.

-Note: This sample uses CocoaPods but you can use SPM also.
+Note: This sample uses CocoaPods, you can use SPM also.

 Set your credentials - login and token to `Podfile`:
 ````